yegor256/blog/_posts/2014/dec/2014-12-18-independent-technical-reviews.md

 with every project of ours, and this is a list of principles we use:

 **Make Independent Reviews Systematic**.
-This is the first and most important rule&mdash;organize such technical reviews regularly.
+This is the first and most important rule---organize such technical reviews regularly.
 Moreover, inform your team about the schedule, and let them be prepared for the reviews.
 Once a month is a good practice, according to my experience.
 Depending on your source code size, a full